OFFSHORE ISLANDS WHALE AND DOLPHIN VOYAGE

 We first sail to Grassholm Island – a spectacular sight, and home to the fourth largest gannet colony in the world.
 We then head offshore on a sweep of distant waters in search of cetaceans.
 This voyage has provided excellent sightings of dolphins, porpoise, rissos dolphin, minke and even fin whale and leatherback turtle.

 From ages 8 years old and all abilities.
 Some restrictions may apply at times.
 No dogs.

 80,000 gannets on Grassholm, dolphins (90% success), whales (25% success), porpoises, seals, puffins, shearwaters etc.

 From 9am through to dusk depending on the time of year

-Daily from late March to mid November and then limited sailings in winter months.
+Daily from late May to the end of September and then limited sailings in winter months

 If you mention to anyone that you are going Whale and Dolphin Watching they think you are jetting off to the world’s exotic places.
 Well they are wrong, as Pembrokeshire’s coastal and offshore waters are home, seasonal grounds and migration passages for these enigmatic mammals and it is not unusual to have sightings of several hundred at a time.